wang-q/withncbi/taxon/OPs-bacteria.md

 ### Genome alignment statistics

-Some genera will be filtered out here.
+Some species will be filtered out here.

 Criteria:
 * Coverage >= 0.4